w3c/trace-context/spec/21-http_header_format_rationale.md

 One of the side effects of this proposal is that it encourages tracing vendors to minimize the use of `tracestate` for non-essential scenarios to ensure propagation of an essential fields.
+Which is aligned with the spirit of `tracestate`.

 ### Maximum number of elements